Flip or Flop? Tobin Taxes in the Real Estate Market

 Abstract

-We develop a structural framework featuring heterogeneous investor beliefs and rental rate and pricing risk to study the question of how policymakers should set tax rates to deter speculative housing transactions.
-We calibrate the model using the universe of personal income tax returns and responses to a sales tax on investment properties in Taiwan.
-The optimal tax on property flips is 4% — close to the flat transfer tax rates imposed in global real estate markets.
-The model predicts levying higher sales taxes on second homes increases price levels but entails large welfare gains for renters on the margin of homeownership.
+Macroprudential and housing affordability concerns have led governments to consider transfer taxes targeting investors in an effort to bring down house prices.
+We introduce a heterogeneous investor model with rental rate and pricing risk to study how policymakers should set tax rates to deter speculative housing transactions.
+We calibrate the model using the universe of personal income tax returns and bunching responses around notches in a sales tax schedule imposed on investment properties in Taiwan.
+Applying sufficient statistics formulas or recasting the problem as a price-rent ratio targeting exercise results in a tax on property flips of between 4% and 5% — close to the flat transfer tax rates imposed in many global real estate markets.
+Levying higher sales taxes on second homes increases price levels and leads to large overall welfare losses, but improves welfare for renters on the margin of homeownership.

 JEL Classification: E61, G11, G12, H22, R31, R38